ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 The preferred way to install Ansible on a Mac is with ``pip``.

 The instructions can be found in :ref:`from_pip`.
 If you are running macOS version 10.12 or older, then you should upgrade to the latest ``pip`` to connect to the Python Package Index securely.
+It should be noted that pip must be run as a module on macOS, and the linked ``pip`` instructions will show you how to do that.

 .. _from_pkgutil: